ExponentialExceed/SmartBed/README.md

 #### Development

 To run the website locally, you have to run on the terminal/cmd by using this command `node server.js` in [software](software) folder.
-This require at least node 7^ and browser.
+This require at least `node 7^` and `browser`.

 ### Hardware

 Basically, This is a bed which contain alarm clock and a lot of sensor to detech data and send to software to analize them and show on the website.

 The sensor that we use.

 - temp sensor
 - motion sensor
 - sound sensor